Schools

 Form I-17A

 Each individual nominated to be a DSO must sign the Form I-17A certifying familiarity with relevant regulations of admission and maintenance of status for F and M students and school certification.
-A DSO nominee’s signature also affirms that individual will comply with these regulations.
+A DSO nominee’s signature also affirms that the individual will comply with these regulations.

 Evidence

 For checklists designed to help school officials determine the necessary evidence to submit for adjudication, please visit the Certification tab in the Schools and Programs section of ICE.gov/SEVP.
-Please note that these guides are not exhaustive, and SEVP may ask your school to provide additional evidence for adjudication.
+Please note that these guides are not exhaustive and SEVP may ask your school to provide additional evidence for adjudication.

 Adjudication